mrdoob/three.js/threejs/lessons/threejs-game.md

 knowing that the first argument is always the component's gameobject.
 If it doesn't care about gameobject it wouldn't store it.
 I kind of feel like this common base is good though.
-It means if you have a reference to a component you know you can find it's parent gameobject always and from its parent you can easily look up other components as well is look at its transform.
+It means if you have a reference to a component you know you can find its parent gameobject always and from its parent you can easily look up other components as well as look at its transform.

 To manage the gameobjects we probably need some kind of gameobject manager.
 You might think we could just keep an array of gameobjects but in a real game the components of a gameobject might add and remove other gameobjects at runtime.
-For example a gun gameobject might add a bullet gameobject ever time the gun fires.
+For example a gun gameobject might add a bullet gameobject every time the gun fires.
 A monster gameobject might remove itself if it has been killed.
 We then would have an issue that we might have code like this